kedartatwawadi/LZ-experiments/README.md

  - Consider 1000 files
  - Each file has length 1000 characters
  - Every file is generated randomly using english alphabet characters

-( I will add more datasets, and real life datasets on 22nd Dec)